Islamic Golden Age

 8th-14th Century CE

-A period of cultural, economic, and scientific flourishing across the Islamic world, roughly from the 8th to 14th centuries.
+A period of remarkable scientific, philosophical, and cultural flourishing across the Islamic world.

 person